 http://jros.iums.ac.ir/article-1-2255-en.html

-Background: Dynamic Hip Screw (DHS) and Proximal Femoral Nail Antirotation (PFNA) are two commonly used surgical interventions for A2-type fractures.
-However, it is important to conduct a thorough comparative analysis of their efficacy and complications to make informed decisions in clinical practice.
+Background: Dynamic hip screw (DHS) and proximal femoral nail anti-rotation (PFNA) are two commonly used surgical interventions for A2-type fractures.
+However, a thorough comparative analysis of their efficacy and complications is essential for making informed decisions in clinical practice.

-Aim: This randomized clinical trial aimed to compare the efficacy and adverse outcomes of DHS and PFNA in the treatment of type A2 intertrochanteric fractures.
-The purpose of this study was to evaluate clinical and radiographic outcomes, as well as treatment results in both groups during a 6-month follow-up period.
+Objectives: This randomized clinical trial aims to compare the efficacy and adverse outcomes of DHS and PFNA in treating type A2 intertrochanteric fractures.
+Clinical and radiographic outcomes and treatment results were evaluated in both groups during the 6-month follow-up period.

 Methods: A total of 112 eligible patients were randomly assigned to either the DHS or PFNA group in a 1:1 ratio.
-Surgical interventions were performed accordingly, and patients were followed up for six months.
-Demographic factors, clinical and radiographic outcomes, bleeding during surgery, duration of surgery, duration of hospitalization, and rates of non-union and thromboembolic events were compared between the PFNA and DHS groups.
+Surgical interventions were performed accordingly, and the patients were followed-up for six months.
+Demographic factors, clinical and radiographic outcomes, bleeding during surgery, duration of surgery, duration of hospitalization, and rates of nonunion and thromboembolic events were compared between the PFNA and DHS groups.

-Results: The PFNA group exhibited significantly lower bleeding volume during operation (234.21 vs. 305.38 deciliter, P<0.001) and a shorter operative duration (129 minutes vs. 177 minutes, P<0.001) compared to the DHS group.
-There were no significant differences in hospitalization duration, non-union rates, or post-surgical thromboembolic events between the two groups.
+Results: The PFNA group exhibited significantly lower bleeding volume during operation (234.21 vs 305.38 deciliter, P<0.001) and a shorter operative duration (129 minutes vs 177 minutes, P<0.001) compared to the DHS group.
+No significant differences between the two groups were observed in hospitalization duration, nonunion rates, or postsurgical thromboembolic events.

-Conclusion: In terms of operative duration and intraoperative bleeding volume, the PFNA approach demonstrated superiority.
-Therefore, the PFNA method may be preferred, especially for older patients with comorbidities.
+Conclusion: The PFNA approach demonstrated superiority in operative duration and intraoperative bleeding volume.
+Therefore, PFNA may be preferred, especially for older patients with comorbidities.

 Type of Study: